Bowel resection: Perforation

 Bowel perforation presents with abdominal pain, free air in the abdomen on standing X-ray, and sepsis.
 Depending on the cause and size, perforations may be medically or surgically managed.
 Some common causes of perforation are cancer, diverticulitis, and peptic ulcer disease.

 When caused by cancer, bowel perforation typically requires surgery, including resection of blood and lymph supply to the cancerous area when possible.
 When perforation is at the site of the tumor, the perforation may be contained in the tumor and self resolve without surgery.
 However, surgery may be required later for the malignancy itself.
 Perforation before the tumor usually requires immediate surgery due to release of fecal material into the abdomen and infection.

 Perforated diverticulitis often requires surgery due to risks of infection or recurrence.
 Recurrent diverticulitis may required resection even in the absence of perforation.
 Bowel resection or repair is typically initiated earlier in patients with signs of infection, the elderly, immunocompromised, and those with severe comorbidities.

 Peptic ulcer disease may cause perforation of the bowel but rarely requires bowel resection.
-Peptic ulcer disease is caused by stomach acid overwhelming the protection of mucous production.
+Peptic ulcer disease is caused by stomach acid overwhelming the protection of mucus production.
 Risk factors include H. pylori infection, smoking, and NSAID use.
 The standard treatment is medical management, endoscopy followed by surgical omental patch repair.
 In rare cases where omental patch fails bowel resection may become necessary.

 Traumatic injuries, whether blunt force such as car accidents or penetrating wounds such as gunshot wounds, or stabbings, may also cause bowel perforation or ischemia requiring emergency surgery.
 Initial evaluation in trauma includes a FAST ultrasound exam followed by contrast CT abdomen in stable patients.
 The most common bowel injury in trauma is perforation and is repaired rather than resected if the injury involves less than half the bowel circumference and does not involve loss of blood supply.
 Resection is indicated with more extensive or ischemic injuries.